Analysis of Sociedad Quimica y Minera de Chile S.A. (NYSE:SQM): Selected Notes - The Dwinnex

 Ratios:

-Our analysis of SQM’s different ratios will help us gain a deeper understanding of the company.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 5.93 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 22.92.
+For a better understanding of SQM, let’s look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 5.84 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 22.56.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.70 and its Current Ratio is at 2.30.
 In the meantime, Its Debt-to-Equity ratio is 0.59 whereas as Long-Term Debt/Eq ratio is at 0.50.

 Upgrades & Downgrades